LykourgosS/error-frames-calculator/README.md

 ## Description
 * The program takes a video as an input (make sure video's filename is correct and in the same folder as the executable).
-* Promts the user to select either whole or block-based frame prediction.
+* Prompts the user to select either whole or block-based frame prediction.
 * Calculates the error frames.
 For block-based frame prediction, Logarithmic Search is used.
 * Returns a video with the error frames.